 - Unique glass aquarium with a sleek and modern design.

 - Unique top-sided viewing experience that is enhanced with the LED lighting system included.

 - 6000K integrated LED replicates natural sunlight and promotes plant growth and vibrant fish with a 120 degree light dispersion for wider coverage.

-- Includes a built in aquarium filter with adjustable flow which is great for Bettas.
+- Includes a built-in aquarium filter with an adjustable flow which is great for Bettas.

 - The opening of the tank is smaller than normal, so maintenance and cleaning will require a little more work.

-- Small opening will limit the options of decorations you can use in terms of size.
+- A small opening will limit the options of decorations you can use in terms of size.